 At Baum Hedlund, our leading plane crash litigators have experience taking on Hawaii helicopter and airplane crash cases on behalf of injury victims.
 Whether you were injured on a sightseeing tour or en route to Hawaii, we’ll apply more than a half-century of experience and all of our resources to helping you get financial recovery.

 Call (855) 948-5098 or submit our online form to get started with a free consultation.
 We handle cases across the U.S.

 We Handle All Types of Airline Accidents In Hawaii

 Only two major airline incidents have occurred in and around the Hawaiian Islands.
-Neither one of these incidents involved a crash per se, but deaths were caused when people were sucked out of openings in the aircraft fuselage midflight.
+Neither one of these incidents involved a crash per se, but deaths were caused when people were sucked out of openings in the aircraft fuselage mid-flight.

 On April 28, 1988, a flight attendant died when she was ejected from a Boeing 737 operated by Aloha Airlines Flight 243, traveling from Hilo to Honolulu, after the aircraft suffered an explosive decompression and part of the cabin skin peeled off near the entrance door.
-Seven other people were seriously injured and 57 passengers received minor injuries.
+Seven other people were seriously injured and 57 passengers sustained minor injuries.

 On February 24, 1989, nine passengers died when they were ejected from a Boeing 747 operated by United Airlines Flt.
 811 after departing Honolulu, when the aircraft experienced an explosive decompression following the opening of an improperly latched cargo door.
-Additionally, five passengers received serious injuries and 33 receive minor injuries.
+Additionally, five passengers received serious injuries and 33 sustained minor injuries.